Anti-American sentiment in Germany: Divided Germany

+Children’s home in the GDR (East Germany) 1951.
+The slogan can be seen on the blackboard.

 Anti-Americanism was common while Germany was divided after the Second World War.
 This anti-American sentiment was present in both West and East Germany.
 However, it was mostly present in East Germany due to Soviet and East German propaganda.
-Many Germans hated America because of capitalism in general, or because of the humiliation the Allies brought on them after World War Two.

 Some right wingers saw the United States as a protector against communism, while others saw the American way of life as uncultured.

 Since 1950, many European communist parties and their supporters used the slogan against the presence of US soldiers: In 1951, "disruptive troops of the Socialist Unity Party of Germany and Free German Youth" on West Berlin train stations had adhesive strips with the slogan "Ami go home!" written on those strips.
 However, these protests were declared "unlawful" by the West Berlin Police Chief.
 In addition, the slogan “Yankee go home” was used mainly in countries where a strong Political Left turned against the US military presence within the framework of NATO, as in France (until 1966) or Italy.

 In the 1960s, the slogan was used in response to the Vietnam War by the extra-parliamentary opposition and remained current during the time of the peace movement in the 1970s.
 After that, it increasingly disappeared from public perception, but rather passed into general language with an ironic undertone.
-The Iraq War gave the slogan new popularity in political demands since 2003.